yangh567/level4-project/template/plan.md

 3. Research the literature to further use deep learning methods.

 * **Week 8**
+1. Try to get the classification with mutational signature done
+2. Do the research on the convolutional neural network
+3. figure out the way to improve the accuracy of the classification

 * **Week 9**
 * **Week 10**
 * **Week 11 [PROJECT WEEK]**